6 Steps to Data Center Power Chain Management and Risk Assessment

 What’s the best method to assess the probability of power loss and mitigate the associated risks?

-• Have I documented the datacenter’s resiliency?
+- Have you documented the data center’s resiliency?

-• Am I capable of running a stress test to determine the various risk levels associated with power loss?
+- Are you capable of running a stress test to determine the various risk levels associated with power loss?

-If you do not have answers for all these questions, consider implementing a DCIM solution.
+If you do not have answers to all these questions, it may be time to consider implementing a DCIM solution.
 DCIM solutions are a proven means to address all these concerns while enabling both facilities and IT personnel to participate in improving overall operations while lowering capital expenses.
-There is no panacea for ensuring a hundred percent uptime and efficiency.
-However, there are methods to identify areas of improvement and prepare for service disruption.
-You owe it to your company and customers to be aware of the data center management tools that help preserve services.